 For those of us who never leave home without a fitness tracker, we are well aware that 10,000 steps per day is the typical goal for a day’s activity.
 It takes over 2,000 steps to walk one mile, so 10,000 steps would be almost 5 miles.

-But is there any medical reason to embrace this number?
+But is there any medically proven reason to embrace this number?

 Well, not really.

 Walking 10,000 steps per day for health and weight loss was originally popularized more than half a century ago in Japan.
 Pedometers became all the rage in the run-up to the 1964 Tokyo Olympic games.
-At the time, a Japanese company came out with a device called a ‘manpo-kei’, which means 10,000 step meter.
+At the time, a Japanese company came out with a device called a ‘manpo-kei’, which roughly translates into ‘10,000 step meter’.
 The ‘manpo-kei’ became a business slogan which resonated with people.
 Since then, 10,000 steps has become a commonly acknowledged goal for daily fitness across the world.